 A rice cooker is made to solve all these problems.
 You just need to add water and rice in a suitable ratio and turn the machine on.
 The cooker will automatically boil the rice without any manual intervention.
 You can also turn the “keep warm” mode on to maintain the proper temperature of the boiled rice.

-Introducing Our Top Pick: Prestige PRWO 1.8 Litre Rice Cooker which we have found to be the best product in India in terms of quality, performance, durability, design and price.
-The rice cooker may look simple but because of the tremendous advantages in the long run, it is worth buying.
+Introducing Our Top Pick: Prestige PRWO 1.8 Litre Rice Cooker which we have found to be the best rice cooker in India in terms of quality, performance, durability, design and price.
+This product may look simple but because of the tremendous advantages in the long run, it is worth buying.

-- Top 3 Best Rice Cookers in India
+- Top 5 Electric Rice Cookers in India

 - Reviews of Best Rice Cookers in 2020